-In 1992, Syria negotiated funding for a project to rehabilitate rangeland and to establish a wildlife reserve in the Palmyra Badia.
+In 1992, Syria negotiated funding for a project to rehabilitate rangeland and to establish a wildlife reserve in the Palmyra bādiya.
 A choice area, one of the few remaining unrestricted camel grazing terrains in Syria, was selected by an international conservation expert as the ideal site for the reintroduction of the Arabian oryx and gazelle.
-A two-metre-deep trench was dug out by bulldozer to define a rectangular area 75 miles long and 25 miles wide.
-It was called Taliila, and its scar is visible on satellite images.
-This trench effectively prevented access to Taliila by Bedouin with their herds and trucks.
-The Syrian request for international funding was accepted and the Food and Agriculture Organisation (FAO) was drawn into the operation of the project as it appeared to have a development focus of improving food security.
+A two-metre deep trench was dug out by bulldozer defining a rectangular area seventy-five miles long and twenty-five miles wide.
+It was called Talīla, and its scar is visible on satellite images.
+This trench effectively prevented access to Talīla by Bedouin with their herds and trucks.
+The Syrian request for international funding was accepted and the FAO was drawn into the operation of the project as it appeared to have a development focus of improving food security.
 The project proposed to address three interrelated issues: diminishing grazing land, disappearing wildlife, and increasing requirements for supplemental feeding of domestic herds.
-As before, the assumptions underlying these objects were that the Bedouin had overgrazed the Badia thus diminishing grazing land, and had over-hunted large mammal species like oryx and gazelle, thus contributing to their extinction in the region.
-Furthermore, they were overstocking their herds, thus requiring feed supplements.
+As before, the assumptions underlying these objects were three: that the Bedouin had overgrazed the bādiya thus diminishing grazing land; they had over-hunted large mammal species like oryx and gazelle, thus contributing to their extinction in the region; and furthermore they were overstocking their herds, thus requiring feed supplements.

-The project also proposed to restrict the Bedouin from land over which they had both formal and informal usufruct.
-At the completion of the third year of the programme, it was intended to dispossess the Bedouin altogether from the area earmarked for the animal reintroduction effort.
-The project proposed to incorporate some of the land holdings of three hema cooperatives into protected ranges, to set up restrictions on access by Bedouin and their domestic herds, and to run a programme to introduce new plant species.
-After two years of this three-year effort, the project expected to have obtained a high enough 'forage production ... to enable domesticated animals and wildlife to live in harmony on the land' (FAO 1995: 7).
-In the third year of this project, physical boundaries were to be established and 'the reserve will only be devoted to wildlife grazing' (FAO 1995: 7).
-In other words, at the close of the project, the Bedouin and their herds were to be completely excluded from an important area of rehabilitated rangeland.
-At no time were the Bedouin consulted or informed about this fooming dispossession.
+The FAO project proposed to restrict the Bedouin from land over which they had both formal and informal usufruct.
+At the were regarded as attractive for tourism and, in carefully regulated circumstances, a limited number of groups, such as the San in areas of the Kalahari, were allowed to remain in or near traditional lands completion of the third year of the programme, it was intended to dispossess the Bedouin altogether from the area earmarked for the animal reintroduction effort.
+The project proposed to incorporate some of the land holdings of three $him\bar{a}$ cooperatives into protected ranges, to set up restrictions on access by Bedouin and their domestic herds, and to run a programme to introduce new plant species.
+After two years of this three-year effort, the project was expected to have obtained a high enough "forage production ... to enable domesticated animals and wildlife to live in harmony on the land" (FAO 1995, p.
+7).
+In the third year of this project, physical boundaries were to be established and "the reserve [would] only be devoted to wildlife grazing"(FAO 1995, p.
+7).
+In other words, at the close of the project, it was intended that the Bedouin and their herds were to be completely excluded from an important area of rehabilitated rangeland.
+At no time were the Bedouin consulted or informed about this looming dispossession.

-The programme is now in its second, three-year cycle and, not surprisingly, many of its goals have not been achieved.
-Although there is a nie ts. to in eir nt by er at er es ad ng .el n-.ct or elal ad to le eld, of ed rn recognition that the 'integration and effective collaboration of the beneficiaries to the programme' is required for sustainability, no visible effort has been made in the technical description of the project to incorporate the Bedouin in its planning, development or implementation.
-Instead, or in addition, the project document specifies that similar schemes in Saudi Arabia and Jordan will be studied in order to increase the likelihood of success in Syria.
-10 The indigenous Bedouin population, however, are only to be involved peripherally in the analysis of field data.
-Representatives from the hema cooperatives are to be involved in the data-recording process and in the discussion of results in order to 'develop their awareness on environmental protection' (FAO 1995: 11).
-The wildlife reserve, Taliila, which received eight oryx from Jordan's Shawmary Reserve and sixteen gazelle from Saudi Arabia, will remain the home for these animals for the foreseeable future.
-The Bedouin have been excluded from any role in the planning and management of the reserve, and even the four 'local' guards at the entrances of the reserve are drawn from the town of Palmyra.11
+The programme has now ended its second, three-year cycle and, not surprisingly, many of its goals have not been achieved.
+Although there was belatedly a recognition that the "integration and effective collaboration of the beneficiaries to the programme" was required for sustainability, no visible effort was made in the technical description of the project to incorporate the Bedouin in its planning, development, or implementation.
+Instead, or in addition, the project document specified that similar schemes in Saudi Arabia and Jordan would be studied in order to increase the likelihood of success in Syria.
+11 The indigenous Bedouin population, however, are only to be involved peripherally in the analysis of field data.
+Representatives from the himā cooperatives are to be involved in the data recording process